pip-services/pip-services-docs/content/en/golang/commons/validate/object_schema.md

 - **value**: [][*PropertySchema](../property_schema) - list of property validation schemas.

 #### UndefinedAllowed
-Gets a flag to allow for undefined properties
+Gets a flag to allow for nil properties

 > (c [*ObjectSchema]()) UndefinedAllowed() bool

-- **returns**: bool - true to allow for undefined properties and false otherwise.
+- **returns**: bool - true to allow for nil properties and false otherwise.

 #### WithOptionalProperty
 Adds a validation schema for an optional object property.